 Deliberately lying on a life insurance application is the surest way to have a claim for benefits under the policy eventually denied.
-An applicant for life insurance who fails to disclose a health condition or who intentionally misrepresents his or her alcohol or tobacco usage is setting up his or her beneficiaries for significant difficulties and potential disappointment.
+An applicant for life insurance who fails to disclose a health condition or who intentionally misrepresents his or her alcohol or tobacco usage is setting up his or her beneficiaries for a potential denial of life insurance benefits.
 When a claim for benefits is presented to the insurer by the named beneficiary during the contestability period of the policy, the life insurance company will investigate potential grounds to deny the claim on the basis of a misrepresentation.
-When the life insurance company can demonstrate that the misrepresentation is material to the life insurance contract (i.e., that the insurance company would not have issued a policy or would have done so only for a higher premium or other modified terms), the carrier might be relieved from its obligation to pay the policy’s benefit to the beneficiary.
+When the life insurance company can demonstrate that the misrepresentation is material to the issuance of the life insurance policy (i.e., that the insurance company would not have issued the policy or would have done so only for a higher premium or with other modified terms), the carrier might be relieved from its obligation to pay the policy’s benefit to the beneficiary.

-Is there a distinction between a miscalculation or unintentional mistake from a deliberate misrepresentation?
-A Lubbock, Texas woman in Sanders et al. v.
-Life Insurance Co. of North America is discovering that where an insurance carrier might attempt to draw this line can be complicated and surprising.
+The beneficiary in Sanders et al. v.
+Life Insurance Co. of North America discovered that where an insurance carrier might attempt to draw this line can be complicated and surprising.

 The ‘Misrepresentation’ at Issue in Sanders